vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 Next to the actual subscription that we're passing as the `document` argument to `subscribeToMore`, we're also passing a function for the `updateQuery` parameter.
 This function follows the same principle as a [Redux reducer](http://redux.js.org/docs/basics/Reducers.html) and allows us to conveniently merge the changes that are delivered by the subscription into the `ApolloStore`.
 It takes in the `previousState` which is the the former _query result_ of our `allMessagesQuery` and the `subscriptionData` which contains the payload that we specified in our subscription, in our case that's the `node` that carries information about the new message.

 > From the Apollo [docs](http://dev.apollodata.com/react/receiving-updates.html#Subscriptions): `subscribeToMore` is a convenient way to update the result of a single query with a subscription.
-The `updateQuery` function passed to `subscribeToMore` runs every time a new subscription result arrives, and it’s responsible for updating the query result.
+The `updateQuery` function passed to `subscribeToMore` runs every time a new subscription result arrives, and it's responsible for updating the query result.

 Fantastic, this is all we need in order for our chat to update in real-time! 🚀